weigert/ctom/README.md

 - swap some concepts with static assertions, for more helpful error messages
 - moving and assignment into array and stl containers would be very convenient and ease development using `ctom`.

+- better error messages for the parser
+- handling of different quote types, scalar types

 ### other thoughts

 There are a number of features which `c++20` doesn't have, which make a more elegant interface difficult.
 For instance, there are no static subscript operators, which mean that I can't properly index without using user-defined literals.
 But then to index with a number (e.g. `size_t`), this is not possible at all because of the way number-literals are (arbitrarily) restrained.
 What a mess.